Pandiora/Booster-Calculator/README.md

 2. Set your login-credentials for your database **db_config.php** (to be safe place this file outside of your webfolder and change the ```include_once 'db_config.php';``` in **db_connect.php** so it matches your chosen path)

+3. Obviously you need a webserver with php-module and a databse (MySQL, MariaDB, ...)

 <br>

 > **Help us:** If you want to help, just provide us your dataset of gem-amounts per Booster-Pack.
 You can easily obtain these informations.
 It will only take you one minute.